-- (e3) "Authorized Consumer Representative" means the parent or guardian of a child, or a person who is legally entitled to act on behalf of the consumer. - (d4) "Behavior Analyst" means a person recognized by the national Behavior Analyst Certification Board as a Board_Certified Behavior Analyst. - (5) "Behavioral Restraint" means the type of intervention defined in Health and Safety Code Section 1180.1(a). - (6) "Child" means a person under the age of 18 placed in a Community Crisis Home licensed as a group home. - (e7) "Clients' Rights Advocate" means the representative of the nonprofit agency with which the Department contracts for clients' rights advocacy services pursuant to Section 4433(b) of the Welfare and Institutions Code who is responsible for clients' rights assurances for persons with developmental disabilities. - (f8) "Consultant" means a person or group eligible for vendorization in accordance with Sections 54319 and 54342 and qualified by training, education, and/or experience that provide a service integral to a consumer's Individual Behavior Supports Plan, as identified by the Individual Behavior Supports Team. - (99) "Consumer" means an individual person who has been determined by a regional center to meet the eligibility criteria of Section 4512(a) of the Welfare and Institutions Code, and Sections 54000, 54001 and 54010, and for whom the regional center has accepted responsibility.
-Consumer is also known as "client." - (h10) "Community Crisis Home" means an adult residential facility or a group home certified by the Department and licensed by the Department of Social Services that provides 24-hour nonmedical care to individuals persons with developmental disabilities receiving regional center services and in need of crisis intervention services, who would otherwise be at risk of admission to a more restrictive setting.
+(e3) "Authorized Consumer Representative" means the parent or guardian of a child, or conservator of an adult, or a person who is legally entitled to act on behalf of the consumer.

+(d4) "Behavior Analyst" means a person recognized by the national Behavior Analyst Certification Board as a Board-Certified Behavior Analyst.

+(5) "Behavioral Restraint" means the type of intervention defined in Health and Safety Code Section 1180.1(a).

+(6) "Child" means a person under the age of 18 placed in a Community Crisis Home licensed as a group home

+(e7) "Clients' Rights Advocate" means the representative of the nonprofit agency with which the Department contracts for clients' rights advocacy services pursuant to Section 4433(b) of the Welfare and Institutions Code who is responsible for clients' rights assurances for persons with developmental disabilities.

+(f8) "Consultant" means a person or group eligible for vendorization in accordance with Sections 54319 and 54342 and qualified by training, education, and/or experience that provide a service integral to a consumer's Individual Behavior Supports Plan, as identified by the Individual Behavior Supports Team.

+(g9) "Consumer" means an individual person who has been determined by a regional center to meet the eligibility criteria of Section 4512(a) of the Welfare and Institutions Code, and Sections 54000, 54001 and 54010, and for whom the regional center has accepted responsibility.
+Consumer is also known as "client."

+(h10) "Community Crisis Home" means an adult residential facility or a group home certified by the Department and licensed by the Department of Social Services that provides 24-hour nonmedical care to individualspersons with developmental disabilities receiving regional center services and in need of crisis intervention services, who would otherwise be at risk of admission to a more restrictive setting.
 A Community Crisis Home may have a maximum capacity of up to eight (8) consumers.
-A Community Crisis Home is eligible for, and must meet all the requirements for, vendorization as a residential facility by a regional center pursuant to the requirements of Division 2, Chapter 3, Subchapter 2. - (11) "Community Emergency Services" means law enforcement, crisis teams, or intensive transition services.
+A Community Crisis Home is eligible for, and must meet all the requirements for, vendorization as a residential facility by a regional center pursuant to the requirements of Division 2, Chapter 3, Subchapter 2.

+(11) "Community Emergency Services" means law enforcement, crisis teams, or intensive transition services.

-- (12) "Containment" means a brief physical restraint of a person for the purpose of effectively gaining quick control of a person who is aggressive or agitated or who is a danger to self or others. - (i13) "Continuous Quality Improvement System" means a process to ensure systematic improvement of services to increase positive outcomes for the consumers being served. - $(\underline{j}14)$ "Crisis Intervention Services" means additional assessment, staffing, supervision, and other intensive services and supports to immediately address a consumer's urgent or emergent abrupt onset of behavioral or other needs, which are beyond what is typically available in other community living arrangements.
-These services shall facilitate transition to a less restrictive community environment. - (15) "Culturally competent and linguistically appropriate" means the ability to reach underserved cultural populations and address specific barriers related to racial, ethnic, cultural, language, gender, age, economic, or other disparities in mental health services access, quality, and outcomes. - (k16) "Day" means calendar day unless otherwise stated. - (117) "Department" means the Department of Developmental Services. - (m18) "Direct Care Staff" means facility staff that personally provide direct supervision and special services to consumers, as defined in Section 56002(a).
-The term includes the licensee, the administrator, management, supervisory, and lead staff during that time when they are providing direct supervision and special services to consumers. - $(\frac{1}{\Delta})$ Direct supervision and special services shall include "care and supervision" as defined in Title 22, California Code of Regulations, Section 80001(c)(3). - (19) "Dual Agency Client" means a foster child in temporary custody of the child welfare agency under Section 319 of the Welfare and Institutions
+(12) "Containment" means a brief physical restraint of a consumerperson for the purpose of effectively gaining quick control of a consumerperson who is aggressive or agitated or who is a danger to self or others.

+(i13) "Continuous Quality Improvement System" means a process to ensure systematic improvement of services to increase positive outcomes for the consumers being served.

+(j14) "Crisis Intervention Services" means additional assessment, staffing, supervision, and other intensive services and supports to immediately address a consumer's urgent or emergent abrupt onset of behavioral or other needs, which are beyond what is typically available in other community living arrangements.
+These services shall facilitate transition to a less restrictive community environment.

+(15) "Culturally competent and linguistically appropriate" means the ability to reach underserved cultural populations and address specific barriers related to racial, ethnic, cultural, language, gender, age, economic, or other disparities in mental health services access, quality, and outcomes.

+(k16) "Day" means calendar day unless otherwise stated.

+(17) "Department" means the Department of Developmental Services.

+(m18) "Direct Care Staff" means facility staff that who personally provide direct supervision and special services to consumers, as defined in Section 56002(a).
+The term includes the licensee, the administrator, management, supervisory, and lead staff during that time when they are providing direct supervision and special services to consumers.

+$(1\underline{A})$ Direct supervision and special services shall include "care and supervision" as defined in Title 22, California Code of Regulations, Section 80001(c)(3).